isel-distributed-computing/cicd-demo-private/README.md

   * Delete a ToDo item based on its ``id``

     * ``curl -XDELETE 'localhost:8080/todolist/1'``

+  * For each of these operation a notification is sent using a notification service.
+Currently, this service only prints a log message on _standard output_

 * Code has 3 unit tests for the ``ToDoListController`` using a mockup for the ToDoListService